-Large pores and extremely large pores are not necessarily the result of different causes.
-However, people who have had cystic acne will be more likely to exhibit extremely large pores as cysts may cause pores to stretch and appear significantly larger.
+Large pores and extremely large pores are basically one and the same and not necessarily the result of different causes.
+However, cystic acne sufferers will more likely exhibit extremely large pores as cysts may cause pores to stretch and therefore appear significantly larger.

 How to Treat Large Pores

 Large pores can be made to appear smaller by decreasing or regulating sebum production and counteracting skin aging.
-Exfoliation can also help by unclogging the pores and reducing dilation.
+Exfoliation can also help by removing clogs and reducing dilation.